shiruimin123/IL2236_project/README.md

 ![verify for figure4B](4B.png)

+Overall, the absence of queuing latency is significantly reduced for both mesh and torus.

+However, for the condition with the same queuing latency, there is no significant difference between the latency of mesh and torus, presumably because the offer traffic is 30%, neither mesh nor torus has reached the saturation point yet。

 **C. (Latency distribution) Draw per-node average latency as bar diagram (one bar for one node) for the 6x6 mesh and 6x6 torus networks in A).**